jetbrains-academy/javascript-course/Operators/Operator precedence/task.md

 console.log(1 + 2 - 2**2)  // -1
 ```

-Next will be performed exponentiation.
+Next, exponentiation will be performed.
 ```javascript
 console.log(1 + 2 - 4)  // -1
 ```